SarahTek/can-of-books-frontend/README.md

-# Start your own "Can of Books" App
+# "Can of Books" App

 This repository has starter code to begin work on creating your own online bookshelf.